 Submission components (cover letter, manuscript text, tables, figures, related papers, etc) must be uploaded through our web-based tracking system.
 Log on to http://mc.manuscriptcentral.com/ajmc to register and begin the online submission process.
 All manuscripts should include the following components:

 Title Page.
-To facilitate our review process, each manuscript must include a separate title page which includes the following:
+To facilitate our review process, each manuscript must include both a blinded and unblinded version of the title page which includes the following:

 - Manuscript title (<10 words, should be concise and stimulate reader interest) and a brief running title

 - Full names of each author, followed by their highest academic degree (unblinded title page, only)

 - Institutional affiliations for each author at the time the work was completed (unblinded title page, only)